OpenRL-Lab/openrl/README_en.md

 OpenRL-v0.0.8 is updated on May 4, 2023

 The main branch is the latest version of OpenRL, which is under active development.
-If you want to just use the stable version, please switch to the stable branch.
+If you just want to have a try with OpenRL, you can switch to the stable branch.

 ## Welcome to OpenRL